 Emulate combines advancements in organoid and Organs-on-a-Chip technologies to develop a microphysiological Organ-on-Chip model designed to mimic properties of human intestinal epithelium to enable insights into barrier integrity.
 With the Colon Intestine-Chip, researchers can investigate novel mechanisms driving leaky gut syndrome and enable their translation from bench to patient bedside.

-In this webinar, experts from Emulate and The Johns Hopkins University School of Medicine will share their studies and clear data on how the Colon Intestine-Chip can detect GI-related diseases.
+In this webinar, experts from Emulate and The Johns Hopkins University School of Medicine will share data from studies highlighting how the Colon Intestine-Chip can be used to investigate GI-related diseases.

 Key points you will learn:

-How physical forces revealed new aspects of host-pathogen effects.
+- How the inclusion of mechanical forces brought new aspects of host-pathogen effects to light